dantrevino/talks/2018-03-14-Build-Decentralized-Applications-with-Blockstack/tutorial.md

 ```
 Most single user applications will be able to use this function as highlighted above.
 The default configuration will give your application access to read/write to Gaia storage.
 In this case, we are specifying an additional permission request `('publish_data')`, so we specify the options passed.

-The `('publish_data')` scope will allow us to make our creations public to the world and allow us to pull them up and view them later.
+The `('publish_data')` scope allows us to make our application data public.
+For the purposes of this demonstration, we'll be using this permission to enable us to pull up our wonderful pictures, and view them later.

 Again we see here that Blockstack makes some really simple primitives available for managing the authentication.

-Next we'll set the conditions for displaying our login button or the app.
+Next we'll set the conditions for displaying our login button or the app ... our authorization components.
 Then we'll check to see if the user is logged in.
+Blockstack makes simple authorization easy.
+Any complex logic will need to be managed by your application.
+For our purposes, we'll just check for a valid login.
 ```
 $('#landing').toggle(!blockstack.isUserSignedIn())
 $('#app').toggle(blockstack.isUserSignedIn())